 Installing Husky Software¶

-Clearpath provides a lightly customized installation image of Ubuntu Trusty Server 14.04, that automatically pulls in all necessary dependencies for Husky software.
+Clearpath provides a lightly customized installation image of Ubuntu 16.04 “Xenial” which automatically pulls in all necessary dependencies for Husky software.

 Copy the image to a USB drive using unetbootin:

 sudo unetbootin isofile="clearpath-universal-kinetic-amd64-0.5.4.iso"

 Connect your robot PC to wired internet access, a keyboard, and a monitor.
 Make sure that the PC is connected to shore power, or the Husky battery is either fully charged.

 The next step wipe your robot’s hard drive, so make sure you have that image backed up on another system!

 Boot your robot PC from the USB drive, and let installer work it’s magic.

 The setup process will be automated, and may take a long time depending on the speed of your internet connection.